traject/traject/README.md

 and do the same release again.
 The JRuby release is identical but for including a gemspec dependency on the Marc4JReader gem.

+The standard [bundle console](https://bundler.io/v1.7/bundle_console.html) command may be useful for getting an `irb` console with the gem and it's dependencies loaded.

 ## TODO

 * Readers and index rules helpers for reading XML files as input?
 Maybe.